-- 1. Install the side collars and position the wheel between the fork legs.
-Insert the front axle shaft from the left side, through the left fork leg and wheel hub. - 2.
-Align the index line (1) of the front axle shaft with the surface (2) of fork leg.
+- 1. Install the side collar and position the wheel between the fork legs.
+Insert the front axle shaft from the left side, through the left fork leg and wheel hub. - To avoid damaging the brake pads, carefully fit the brake disc (4) between the pads.

+2. Align the index line (5) of the front axle shaft with the recessed surface (6) of the fork leg.